Mary Hanafin: Business interests

 Hanafin is reported to have extensive business interests.
 In June 2008, it was reported she owned a 15% shareholding in Reservoir Resources, an oil exploration company.
 In September 2013, it was reported she had bought shares in a company which owns Zaragoza, a Dublin tapas bar.

 Return to politics

 2014 local elections

 In May 2014, Hanafin lodged nomination papers with Dún Laoghaire–Rathdown County Council to contest the local government elections in the Blackrock area, against the wishes of Fianna Fáil leader Micheál Martin.
 Following a three-week campaign—dubbed the "Battle of Blackrock"—she was elected, taking the second out of six seats in the Blackrock local electoral area.

 Dún Laoghaire–Rathdown County Council

 State pensions and council expenses

-Hanafin has said she does not take expenses from Dún Laoghaire–Rathdown County Council, instead continues to draw her various state pensions accruing from her time as a teacher, TD and Minister.
+Hanafin said she did not take expenses from Dún Laoghaire–Rathdown County Council, instead she continued to draw her various state pensions accruing from her time as a teacher, TD and Minister.
 In July 2015, an RTÉ investigative report estimated the state had paid her €520,775 in pension and lump sum payments since 2011.
 This figure excludes any pension associated with her time as a teacher.